tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Shake machine's broken."

-My shoulders dropped and, for some reason, I was legitimate disappointed even though I hadn't intended to even be there that day.
+My shoulders dropped and, for some reason, I was legitimately disappointed even though I hadn't intended to even be there that day.

 "Aw, that's... damn.
 So you don't have any shakes at all?"
 I asked in a defeated tone that even I could hear.